 The trial aims to generate results quickly.
 After the trial begins, results will be continually analysed, so that ineffective therapies can be stopped and new therapies can be evaluated as part of the trial.

 The SARS-CoV-2 virus causes the disease COVID-19.
 The number of people infected is rapidly increasing and many are needing hospitalisation, some require mechanical assistance with breathing (mechanical ventilation) and the case fatality rate is around 1%.
-The mainstay of management is supportive care – providing oxygen, treating other medical conditions, and mechanical ventilation when needed.
+Few therapeutics have been shown to be of benefit in treating COVID-19, and providing patients supportive care – providing oxygen, treating other medical conditions, and mechanical ventilation when needed, is currently a key part of treating COVID-19.
+Dexamethasone, a steroid medication, and an antiviral call remdesivir, have been demonstrated to be beneficial for some patients.

 The Need To Test In Clinical Trials

-At this stage, no specific therapy has been shown to improve clinical outcomes in patients with COVID-19.
+At this stage, there are few specific therapies that have been shown to improve clinical outcomes in patients with COVID-19.
 By clinical outcomes we mean things like dying, or requiring mechanical ventilation, or the length of hospitalisation.
 Things that matter to patients.

 Promising therapies in the laboratory do not always translate to improved clinical outcomes.

-There are many examples of this in cancer therapies but also drugs such as hydroxychloroquine for viral infections.
+There are many examples of this in cancer therapies but also antiviral therapies like those that will be tested in the trial.
 Promising therapies may actually be harmful in some cases.

 The best way to determine whether a promising therapy actually improves clinical outcomes is to perform a clinical trial.
 In a clinical trial patients are randomly allocated to different therapies (in some case to no specific therapy – this is the standard of care).
 We can then objectively assess whether patients who received a specific therapy fare better, worse or the same compared to patients who received a different therapy or standard of care.
 This is the most rigorous way to demonstrate the benefits or harms of therapies.